 You earn regular service credit for a sabbatical leave if your employer granted the leave in accordance with the School Code [105 ILCS 5/24-6.1].
-Your employer must remit the full retirement contribution for you during your sabbatical leave.
-The contribution is based on the last reported salary rate prior to your leave.
+Your employer

 Sick leave

 When you retire, you may receive a maximum of two years (340 days) of service credit for unused, uncompensated sick leave that is certified by a TRS employer.
 If you receive payment for unused sick leave days and the payment is reportable as creditable earnings, you will not receive service credit for those days.
 If the payment for sick leave days is not reportable to TRS as creditable earnings, the sick leave days must be reported.